ddeemerpurdue/Metagenomics_Pipeline/snakemake/README.md

 - File containing information to submit snakemake job to SLURM config.yaml
-- Theoretically this job should be the only file, not including the files inside of the input folder, that get's changed from analysis to analysis.
+- Theoretically this job should be the only file, not including the files inside of the input folder, that gets changed from analysis to analysis.
 This file contains project information and file path locations. envs/*.yaml
 - Files specifying the dependencies to be used by the pipeline